nasss/spdy-client/README.md

 spdy-client
 ===========

-With this module, you can create SPDY clients in node.js
+With this module, you can create SPDY clients in node.js.
+You can send requests to the SPDY server and add listeners for response or data events.

 Usage
 ===========